 The previous Hackathon held in Orlando last month focused on the DotNetNuke MVP design pattern.
-This month’s Hackathon in Washington, DC, will focus on developing compelling visual user interfaces and user experiences.
-The theme is appropriately labeled as "Visual DotNetNuke."
+This month is in Washington, DC, will focus on developing compelling visual user interfaces and user experiences.
+The theme is “Visual DotNetNuke.”

 Maxiom Technology principals and staff will be at the event to meet and greet the great folks of the local DotNetNuke community.
 Maxiom Technology is also excited to be the meeting sponsor providing food and beverages.

 What is a Hackaton?

 Hackathons are developer events.
 Their goal is increasing knowledge on a specific technology aspect in a casual, collaborative environment.
 They encourage the people to participate.
 People who are not familiar with the technology, basically providing them with an immersive quick start.

 Hackathon Events are:

 - built around a single programming concept (for example: DotNetNuke MVP Pattern)

 - encourage participation locally (at event site) and remotely